https://www.usmedia.nl/

 To solve this, we use the Timber library.
 This enables us to set up the templates separately in Twig files.
 This makes the templates easier to maintain and easier to exchange.

-For us at Us Media there is another advantage: many of our projects run with Twig templates (including non-Wordpress projects).
+For us at us. there is another advantage: many of our projects run with Twig templates (including non-Wordpress projects).
 So once you learn to work with Twig, you can join us in multiple tech stacks.

 file: base.twig